sympy/sympy_doc/README.md

 wrong version of the source code for the "show source" extension).
 Copy the docs here under the same name, only with `-py3k` appended.

+## Pull requests

+If you are making a significant change to the documentation in a pull request, feel free to use this site to upload a live version of it.
+Just create a directory with a reasonable name and put your docs there.
+If you share the link with a lot of people before the pull request is merged, you might want to sue the `generate_redirects.py` script to convert the special directory into a redirect to `dev` once the pull request is merged.

 ## Pushing

 Just push the branch up to GitHub.
 The pages will be updated automatically.